Program Requirements and Courses

 Students take courses that are regionally focused — on Africa, the Mediterranean or the Middle East — and courses that conceptually and ethnographically explore a topic.
 Such topics could include family and kinship, forms of exchange and the meaning of commodities, or rituals and beliefs.

 Students pursue their own research projects and learn to write purposefully in different styles.
-Some develop their majors while studying abroad though Sweet Briar’s JYF or JYS programs or completing internships in countries such as Greece, Croatia, South Africa, Japan, Ireland and Turkey.
+Some develop their majors while studying abroad though Sweet Briar’s JYF program or completing internships in countries such as Greece, Croatia, South Africa, Japan, Ireland and Turkey.

 As seniors, majors undertake a culminating research project resulting in a substantial paper that is presented to the community.